 Their work lead to the revolutionary modern-day prototype of today’s Charleston Bending Brace.
 The CBB has proven to be a most effective form of treatment for all patients with scoliotic curves of 40° or less …and for the non-compliant patient who refuses 23-hour bracing.

 In 1984, an investigative team was formed to study this new orthosis for side-bending, time-modified scoliosis treatment.
 Team members included: Frederick E. Reed, M.D.; C. Ralph Hooper, Jr. CPO,; Max F. Riddick, M.D. of Winter Park, Florida; Donald S. Scott, MD of Tuscaloosa, AL and Charles T. Price, M.D. of Orlando, Florida.
-Their work proved the efficacy of the Charleston Bending Brace as an effective form of treatment for all patients with scoliotic curves of 40° or less.
-They also determined a night-time-only option would have great appeal to the non-compliant patient who refused daytime bracing.
+Their investigation proved the efficacy of the Charleston Bending Brace as an effective form of treatment for all patients with scoliotic curves of 40° or less.
+They also determined a night-time-only option would have great appeal to the patients who refuse daytime brace-wear.